All Episodes

 This kid in the front thinks it's somehow acceptable to stand in the face of this Native American man.

-It's not just Him that disturbs me.
+It's not just him that disturbs me.

 They think it's funny.

-It's uh interests me that we're at a day and age where we see things like this occur.
+It interests me that we're at a day and age where we see things like this occur.

-Those protesters who were on the steps of the Lincoln Memorial, the Native American man who was beating the drum Nathan Phillips, and those kids in the Make America Great Again hats.
+Those protesters who were on the steps of the Lincoln Memorial, the Native American man who was beating the drum, Nathan Phillips, and those kids in the Make America Great Again hats that were kind of smirking at him and kind of looking down their noses at him.

 All right, as we now know, by the way, glad you're with us.

-As we know, that first initially released 30 second snippet that the media put out, and the rush to judgment of the media, the declarations of racism.
+Our two Sean Hannity show, 800941 Sean, if you want to be a part of the program, as we know, that first initially released 30-second snippet that the media put out and the rush to judgment of the media, the declarations of racism.

 Well, when you got to see more of the video, nobody bothered to ask questions.

-Uh, they just ran with one narrative that you have a bunch of kids that are pro-life that are there for the pro-life rally.
+They just ran with one narrative that you have a bunch of kids that are pro-life that are there for the pro-life rally.

-Oh, and they're wearing make America Great Again hats, which now in and of itself is becoming a massive controversy.
+Oh, and they're wearing Make America Great Again hats, which now in and of itself is becoming a massive controversy.

-Listen to uh liberal Hollywood activist Alyssa Milano.
+Listen to liberal Hollywood activist Alyssa Milano.

 Everyone in a MAGA hat identifies with an ideology of white supremacy and of misogyny.